Iran launches drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

 The Israeli strikes and Iranian counterattack came amid efforts by President Trump to strike a new deal with Iran to limit the country's nuclear ambitions — an idea Israel has long been dubious of.

-The U.S. and Iran are still set to hold talks on Sunday, multiple U.S. officials told CBS News.
-There was no immediate confirmation from Iran on Friday that it would still take part in those discussions.
+The U.S. and Iran were set to hold talks Sunday, multiple U.S. officials told CBS News.
+There was no immediate comment from any high-ranking Iranian officials that those plans would change after Israel's attack, but some reports in Iranian media outlets indicated Iran would likely no longer participate in the negotiations.

+"With Israel's actions, the sixth round of negotiations with the United States will probably not be held," Iranian lawmaker Aladdin Boroujerdi, a member of parliament's National Security and Foreign Policy Commission, said, according to Iranian media.

 Michal Ben-Gal, Seyed Bathaei, Jennifer Jacobs and Olivia Gazis contributed to this report.